alekfed/alekfed-site/content/en/skills/math_control.md

 # Filters

 Various digital filters have also been developed for control systems (see [C++](/skills/cpp)).
-In particular, when developing the module for determining the wind direction from indirect data, I built various types of estimators ([UKF](https://en.wikipedia.org/wiki/Kalman_filter#Unscented_Kalman_filter), [multiparticle](https://en.wikipedia.org/wiki/Particle_filter)), but in the end the simple [extended Kalman filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) did a great job.
+In particular, when developing the module for determining the wind direction from indirect data, I built various types of estimators ([UKF](https://en.wikipedia.org/wiki/Kalman_filter#Unscented_Kalman_filter), [multiparticle](https://en.wikipedia.org/wiki/Particle_filter)), but, in the end, the simple [extended Kalman filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) did a great job.

 ___
 # Illustration